 When ready gently brush away loose crumbs, then get a spatula and spread the remaining buttercream thinly around the edges allowing the jam to join in.

-Then a barely there layer on the top to finish.
+Then add a ‘barely there’ buttercream layer on the top to finish.

 Decorate with fresh raspberries and rose petals.